mungewell/pico-timecode/docs/PT-Thrifty.md

 Blue	= 24.00fps, non-drop
 Cyan	= 23.98fps, non-drop

+Note: Some Pico boards use 'RGB' and some use 'GRB', this is configurable and should be changed if the sequence of FPS colours is not as above.

 At any time during 'Run' the user can press the button to be reminded of the current configuration ('Info').